assen-totin/cdn/README.md

 ### Upload

 The CDN will create a document with the same properties as given, including `file_id`, containing the ID of the file to be served by the CDN and `auth_value`, containing the value that will be used by the CDN to authorise access to the file (e.g., user ID or group ID etc.).

+### Update

+Same as with the upload.
+An existing document will be updated.

 ### Download